deep-bhatt/auto-api/README.md

 > Visit http://127.0.0.1:8000/docs to see the API documentation to upload a CSV file (it may take a while for a large dataset to be completely uploaded)

+> CSV files by defult uses a comma as a delimiter, if your CSV file uses a custom delimiter, please specifiy that using 'delimiter' request parameter.

 4. Fetch data using "GET /data" endpoint
 example:
 > GET http://127.0.0.1:8000/data?fields=id,name&name=foobarbaz&actor=cuzcox